ArgentiApparatus/gcloud_cl_user_auth.dart/README.md

 }
 ````

-Run the utility to authenticate and get credentials:
+Run the authentiction utility to authenticate and get credentials:

 Example: